Sambir

 Day 8: Samdo to Dharmasala

 Our hike from Samdo to Dharamshala is a shorter but scenic journey.
-We will follow the path as it passes the Athahra Saya and Larke rivers, gradually ascending.
-Along the way, we will pass Taka Choeling Gumba, offering views of Naike and Pangboche Peaks.
+We will follow the path as it passes the Athahra Saya and Larkya rivers, gradually ascending.
+Along the way, we will pass Taka Choeling Gumba, from where we get beautiful views of Naike and Pangboche Peaks.

-The trail takes us through Mani walls, stone houses, and a bridge before leaving toward Larkya Bazaar.
-It is a small settlement with some lodging options.
-As we continue, we will reach Dharamshala (also known as Larke Phedi), which is the highest point before Larke Pass.
+The trail passes through Mani walls, stone houses, and a bridge toward Larkya Bazaar, a small settlement with some lodging options.
+We then continue to Dharamshala (also known as Larkya Phedi), the highest point before the Larkya Pass.

 You can witness lichened stones, grazing pastures, and beautiful trees from this village.
-Alos, the Syancha Glacier is visible at this point, making your journey rewarding before making an ascend to Larkhya La Pass.
+Also, the Syancha Glacier is visible at this point, making the journey rewarding before you ascend to Larkhya La Pass.
+This day is shorter, giving you extra time to rest, hydrate, and mentally prepare for tomorrow’s long, demanding pass day.

 Itinerary Details